sunfishcode/wasm-reference-manual/README.md

-Github-flavored Markdown is almost just powerful enough for this use case; the main things it lacks are automatic tables of contents and convenient term definitions, however the advantages in ease of use and collaboration at least partly make up for that.
+Github-flavored Markdown is almost just powerful enough for this use case; the main things it lacks are automatic tables of contents and convenient term definitions, however the advantages in simplicity and convenient workflows partly make up for that.

 Known deficiencies are marked with TODO comments.
 Corrections and contributions